Skip to content

 • Additional columns for EMG signal magnitudes from each electrode.

-Units for signal magnitudes should be consistent within each file to ensure accurate comparative analyses.
-The Time column is mainly for visualization purposes and is not essential for calculations if the sampling rate is known.
-Any column labeled Time will be treated as a time-reference and may be ignored during computations.
+Units for signal magnitudes should be consistent within each file to ensure valid comparisons.
+The Time column is primarily for visualization and is not essential for computations if the sampling rate is known.
+Any column labelled Time is treated as a time reference and may be ignored during calculations.

 Sampling Rate